mswiseman/mapping-with-iNaturalist/README.md

 You can either make a nice list for exporting into GIS, Tableau etc. ...

 To figure out a taxons ID, look at the iNaturalist URL.
-For example, for Inocybe calamistratum, the taxon ID would be 1112482 because the URL is `https://www.inaturalist.org/taxa/1112482-Inosperma-calamistratum`.
+For example, for *Inocybe calamistratum*, the taxon ID would be 1112482 because the URL is `https://www.inaturalist.org/taxa/1112482-Inosperma-calamistratum`.

 You can similarly figure out locations by searching the location in iNat and checking the url.
 E.g. Oregon is 10 because the `place_id` = 10 (https://www.inaturalist.org/observations?place_id=10&subview=map).